 Based on the lecture material, we composed a book, which is available by the link below.
 Note that the book is still in active development, and we are looking forward to your feedback on it.
-If you want to contribute, visit our GitHub Repository and leave your comments or pull requests there.
+If you want to contribute, visit our GitHub Repository and leave your comments or pull requests.

 Speaker: Dmytro Zakharov